 Keep Yourself Safe

-More and more states are requiring life settlement brokers and companies to be licensed and control them to some extent.
+Licensing of life settlement brokers and companies is now compulsory in a growing number of states, and these entities are monitored to a certain extent.
 Additionally, because variable life settlements are securities transactions governed by applicable FINRA regulations and federal securities laws, only financial professionals who are registered with FINRA are allowed to deal in them.
 Verify the license status and complaint history of the life settlement firm or settlement broker you are working with by contacting your state’s insurance commissioner.

 Find out what will happen to your coverage when the life settlement business buys it.
 Are they going to hold it themselves?
 Sell it separately?
 Or sell the package’s interests to other investors and bundle it with other policies?
 When you pass away, the ultimate buyer of your insurance will be in charge of paying the premiums and receiving the death benefit.